samsonjs/samhuri.net/Readme.md

         - [x] Migrate month indexes

-        - [ ] Migrate index / recent posts
+        - [x] Migrate index / recent posts

-        - [ ] Migrate archive and put it at /posts/index.html, duh!
+        - [x] Migrate archive and put it at /posts/index.html, duh!

-        - [ ] 301 redirect /archive to /posts, and update the header link
+        - [x] 301 redirect /archive to /posts, and update the header link

-        - [ ] Check and delete _data.json filse
+        - [x] Check and delete _data.json filse

-    - [ ] Search for other _data.json files and eliminate any that are found
+    - [x] Search for other _data.json and .ejs files and eliminate any that are found

+- [ ] Find a way to add the site name to HTML titles rendered by plugins

+- [ ] Clean up the posts plugin

 - [ ] Consider using Swift for samhuri.net as well, and then making SiteGenerator a package that it uses ... then we can use Plot or pointfree.co's swift-html